 Amanda Clark, MDAssociate Professor, Division of General MedicineAssociate Program DirectorAssociate Vice Chair, Department of Medicine

 Amanda’s interests include wellness and health care disparities.
 She considers it a joy and a privilege to train the physician leaders of tomorrow.
-She has three young children and enjoys reading and running.
+She has three young children and enjoys reading, running, and playing tennis.

 Lyssa Weatherly, MD Associate Professor, Division of Geriatrics Associate Program DirectorAssistant Dean of Student Affairs, School of Medicine

 Dr. Lyssa Weatherly was born and raised in Mississippi.
 She obtained her undergraduate degree in chemistry and biology at Mississippi College.
 She went on to attend medical school here at UMMC, where she also completed her residency, chief residency, and geriatrics fellowship.
 She joined the residency program as an associate program director in 2017 with particular interest in medical student and resident education and mentorship.
 She is active in undergraduate medical education where she serves as co-course director for the "M2 Introduction to the Medical Profession" course as well at the "M3 Transitional Bootcamp" course.
 She also enjoys serving as the UMMC chapter advisor for the Gold Humanism Honor Society.
 Outside of medicine, Lyssa enjoys running, traveling, cheering on Ole Miss football, and spending time with her husband, Brandon.

-Rahat Noor, MD Assistant Professor, Division of Hospital MedicineAssociate Program Director
+Rahat Noor, MD Associate Professor, Division of Hospital MedicineAssociate Program Director

 Dr. Rahat Noor is from Karachi, Pakistan, and obtained his medical degree from Aga Khan University Medical College.
 He completed his internal medicine residency at William Beaumont Hospital, Royal Oak, MI.
 After a two-year fellowship in melanoma oncology at MD Anderson Cancer Center in Houston, TX, he went on to complete a geriatrics fellowship at the University of Texas Medical Branch, Galveston, TX.
 He has participated in multiple clinical trials and has several publications.
 He subsequently went on to practice hospital medicine at Merit Health River Region in Vicksburg, MS, before joining the UMMC family as an assistant professor in our department.